JMendyk/catchea/README.md

 In project's root folder, directory `dist` will be created with redistributable package.

+Then download HGT data files for the app using `scripts/download_tiles.py` to `res/assets/tiles` directory inside app's folder.

 ## Usage
+Compiled version of the app is available in [releases](https://github.com/JMendyk/catchea/releases) tab.

-When app starts it load example tile.
+When app starts it loads example tile.
 To load own HGT files select "folder" icon it top-left corner.

 You can also load multiple files using Top menu's second option.
 This modules